unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

     }
     ```

-    We're using [records](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) in purpose,
+    We're using a [record](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) for the WeatherInfo type on purpose,
     as records are immutable and ensure purity of objects.
-Records also implements easy equality comparison and hashing.

 1. Create a file named *WeatherModel.cs* replacing its content with the following: